 I send out a daily email featuring links to my latest blog posts.

-Depending on the topics of the day, every email I send out results in anywhere from 500 to 1,000 people (my newsletter subscribers) clicking one or more of the links to visit my blog.
+Every email I send out results in literally thousands of readers (my newsletter subscribers) clicking one or more of the links to visit my blog.

 Not bad, right?
 But it gets even better…

 Since some folks actually click multiple links in the email and read multiple posts, the total page views resulting from that email are a lot higher than the number of visits.

 And that traffic is in addition to the visitors I receive from Google and all my other diversified traffic sources.

 See what I mean when I speak about the power of an email list?

 That wraps up the second thing you need to diversify (your blog’s traffic sources).
 Let’s move on to the last one…